Bhagavan: Literature

 The Mundaka Upanishad then answers this question in two parts over verses 1.1.4 through 3.2.11.
 These verses split knowledge into two sections: lower knowledge and higher knowledge.
 Lower knowledge includes Vedas, phonetics, grammar, etymology, meter, astronomy and ceremony rituals.
 The higher knowledge indicates, the Upanishad asserts, is Self-knowledge and realizing its oneness with Brahman—the one which cannot be seen, nor seized, which has no origin, no qualities, no hips, nor ears, no hands, nor feet, one that is the eternal, all-pervading, infinitesimal, imperishable.
-The word Bhagavan does not appear in the Mundaka Upanishad and other early or middle Upanishads.

 The term Bhagavān appears in Shvetashvatara Upanishad verse 5.4: